RenderToolbox3/RenderToolboxDocker/README.md

  - # enter Docker Hub credientials
  - `sudo docker push ninjaben/render-toolbox-docker-pbrt-v2-spectral:latest`

 # 4. Psychtoolbox and RenderToolbox3 layer
+This layer might already live on Docker Hub.
+In that case, you're all set!

+If not, here's how to build it.
+Note that these instructions use my (Ben's) Docker Hub account name `ninjaben`.
+You might need to change this to your own account name.
+ - `cd render-toolbox-docker/ptb-rtb`
+ - `sudo docker build -t ninjaben/render-toolbox-docker-ptb-rtb:latest .`
+ - `sudo docker login`
+ - # enter Docker Hub credientials
+ - `sudo docker push ninjaben/render-toolbox-docker-ptb-rtb:latest`

 # Run it!